jamesabel/VisionFive2/README.md

 but you can use metal if you're comfortable with that)

 [QILIPSU Junction Box with Mounting Plate 250x150x100mm, Clear Cover Plastic DIY Electrical Project Case IP67](https://www.amazon.com/dp/B07H5B9W5H)
-(or pick one more appropriate for your setup)
+(or pick a box more appropriate for your setup)

 [65W/61W USB C Power Adapter, WEGWANG Type C Power Delivery PD Wall Charger 65W](https://www.amazon.com/dp/B07KXGXBL6) (or equivalent)